Justin Bieber's Coachella 2026 Performance: Genius Comeback or the Most Expensive Letdown in Festival History?

 One widely-shared post read: "Female artists give full effort: flying, high notes, fireworks, outfits.
 Meanwhile Justin Bieber, the most expensive Coachella performer, just sits in a plain tee, plays YouTube, no makeup, and still gets a pass?
 Switch the roles and a woman would get dragged immediately."

-Another user compared Bieber's energy level to Lady Gaga's 2025 headlining performance — noting that Gaga delivered an electrifying production at 36, one year older than the age Bieber defenders were citing as a reason for his stripped-back approach.
+Another user compared Bieber's energy to Lady Gaga's 2025 headlining performance, noting that Gaga delivered an electrifying production at 36.
+One year older than the age Bieber defenders were citing as a reason for his stripped-back approach.

-The honest answer is probably somewhere in the middle: yes, a female headliner doing what Bieber did would likely face harsher criticism.
+The honest answer is probably somewhere in the middle.
+Yes, a female headliner doing what Bieber did would likely face harsher criticism.
 And also, the specific criticism of his set isn't entirely unreasonable either.
+I've been sitting with both of those things at the same time all week.

 📎 Source Link: The Conversation — Justin Bieber's Coachella performance and 50 years of music history